 As of 1 January 2022, the regulatory requirements under the Taxonomy Regulation shall apply for financial products which are promoting (Art.
 8 SFDR / Art.
 6 Taxonomy Regulation financial products) or have as their objective (Art.
 9 SFDR / Art.
 5 Taxonomy Regulation financial products) climate change mitigation and/or climate change adaptation.

 For the four remaining environmental objectives, the Taxonomy Regulation rules will apply from 1st January 2023.

 However, the final report on draft Regulatory Technical Standards (“RTS”) regarding disclosures and mandatory templates for pre-contractual and periodic information under the SFDR as amended by the Taxonomy Regulation has been published by ESAs on 22 October 2021 and still needs to be adopted by the EU commission.
-This RTS which includes the content, methodologies and presentation of the SFDR and Taxonomy Regulation-related disclosures shall
+This RTS which includes the content, methodologies and presentation of the SFDR and Taxonomy Regulation-related disclosures shall.

-In addition, we would like to remind you that periodic reporting obligation under Article 11 SFDR shall apply as of 1 January 2022 if your fund qualifies as an Article 8 SFDR or Article 9 SFDR meaning that such relevant information shall be disclosed in your annual reports to be published in 2022 (for the reporting year 2021).
+In addition, we would like to remind you that the periodic reporting obligation under Article 11 SFDR shall apply as of 1 January 2022 if your fund qualifies as an Article 8 SFDR or Article 9 SFDR meaning that such relevant information shall be disclosed in your annual reports to be published in 2022 (for the reporting year 2021).

 How to implement the Taxonomy Regulation requirements in your fund documentation?

 - Contact your legal advisor, as soon as possible, in order to receive advice on the new Taxonomy-related disclosures to be included in your Fund documentation and in particular: